Experimental progress on quantum coherence: detection, quantification, and manipulation: Experimental progress on the resource theory of quantum coherence

 The basic principle of NMR is to use the spin-$\frac{1}{2}$ nucleus as the qubit, where the spin up and spin down states are taken as the systems of interest, i.e., the states $\ket{0}$ and $\ket{1}$ of the qubit, respectively.
 The single qubit unitary gate can be realized by electromagnetic wave.
 The energy of the electromagnetic wave and the energy difference between different states of nuclear spin are the same, which is used to control the transformation between the states $\ket{0}$ and $\ket{1}$.
 A molecule with multiple nuclear spins is regarded as a quantum information processor.
 Different kinds of nuclei can be used as different qubits since different nuclei have different transition frequencies, so they can use different frequencies of electromagnetic waves to achieve independent manipulation of single bit, that is, addressing.
 NMR samples often contain a large ensemble of similar molecules, and each molecule is a quantum information processor.
 Since the NMR signal of a single molecule is very weak, all molecules in the sample are often manipulated simultaneously, and the processing results of all molecules are read out, which is called ensemble quantum computation~\cite{RMPNMR}.

-Superconducting circuits are based on the electrical oscillator and are macroscopic systems with a large number of atoms assembled in the shape of metallic wires and plates.
-Despite this macroscopicity, they exhibit generic quantum properties such as quantized levels, superposition, and entanglement~\cite{clarke2008superconducting,plantenberg2007demonstration}.
-The operation of superconducting qubits is based on the phenomenon of superconductivity, which is the frictionless flow of electrical fluid through metal at low temperature, and the Josephson effect, which allows for nonlinear transformations without introducing dissipation or dephasing.
+{Superconducting circuits are macroscopic systems based on electric oscillators, composed of a large number of atoms in the shape of wire and metal plate.
+Despite their macroscopicity, they still exhibit general quantum properties, such as quantized energy levels, superposition and entanglement~\cite{clarke2008superconducting,plantenberg2007demonstration}.
+The working principle of superconducting qubits is based on two phenomena: superconductivity, that is, the frictionless flow of electric fluid through metal at low temperature, and the Josephson effect, which allows nonlinear transformation without introducing dissipation or dephasing.}

 Linear optical, NMR, and superconducting systems are the most well-developed technologies for implementing quantum gates with few qubits.
 They all have distinct properties and excel in different settings.
 For instance, long distance transmission with high fidelity is an advantage for linear optical systems over the other two systems.
 However, the interaction between two photons is weak, which means that building multi-qubit gates is more difficult compared to NMR and superconducting systems.
 For example, the two-photon controlled-NOT gate has a success probability of $1/9$~\cite{linearopticCNOT1,LOComputingRMP}, while for NMR and superconducting qubit, they can be deterministic~\cite{RMPNMR,plantenberg2007demonstration}.
 As such, none of the three platforms appears to be universally more suitable than the others, and indeed all three have found different applications in the study of quantum information, including quantum coherence.